moq-wg/moq-charter/charter.md

 The proposed solution will provide extensibility for supporting different media formats and shall specify a mandatory to implement media format to ensure interoperability.
-Support for multiple media types and media encodings shall be proposed.
+The proposed solution will support multiple media types and media encodings.

+The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable to improve the delivery performance.

 The solution will specify a simple method for clients to authenticate to the relay or server to transmit or receive media.

-The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable to improve the delivery performance.

 Media will be encrypted at the transport layer using the standard QUIC mechanisms.
 Media content may be end-to-end encrypted in certain use cases, where the "end-to-end" keys are available to media sources and consumers, but